hfhbd/mavencentral/README.md

 ## Usage

-Install the plugin in each project.
+Apply the plugin in each project.

 ```kotlin
 // build.gradle (.kts)